TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-dockerandkubernetesserviceconnections.md

 	This occurs because the service connection was either unauthorized or was deleted.
 In such cases, authorize the service connection or [create a new one](https://docs.microsoft.com/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

-* **How do I make use of docker Build & push image tasks in my YAML files inorder to create a pipeline**
+* **How do I make use of docker Build & push image tasks in my YAML files in order to create a pipeline**

     	[Refer this document](https://docs.microsoft.com/azure/devops/pipelines/tasks/build/docker?view=azure-devops#build-and-push) which contains the YAML snippet to include in your pipeline.

-* **I have an existing service connction and when trying to connect to the Azure Container Registry , it says no service connections exist**
+* **I have an existing service connection and when trying to connect to the Azure Container Registry , it says no service connections exist**

    	 This is because the release pipeline does not see the **Service Connection Endpoint** when adding an ACR artifact.
 The pipeline tasks will filter on **AZURE RM** for the Service Connection Endpoints.
 Therefore, use a [Service Connection Endpoint for Azure RM](https://docs.microsoft.com/azure/devops/extend/develop/service-endpoints?view=azure-devops).